AbstractSDK/abstract/framework/packages/abstract-client/README.md

 [![](https://img.shields.io/crates/v/abstract-client.svg)](https://crates.io/crates/abstract-client) [![Docs](https://docs.rs/abstract-client/badge.svg)](https://docs.rs/abstract-client)

-The Abstract Client crate is a client-oriented way of interacting with the Abstract framework.
-The crate facilitates the following:
+This crate provides a central `AbstractClient` object that facilitates interacting with the Abstract framework.
+The client exposes two builders, an `account_builder` and `publisher_builder` that can be used to retrieve and create accounts.

-- Create and interact with Accounts.
-- Install and interact modules.
-- Publish modules.
-- Configure and write integration tests.
+Applications and their dependencies can then be installed on the `Account` using the `install_app` or `install_app_with_dependencies` functions.

 ## Getting Started